DevelAngel/swayr/README.md

 ### The format section

-In the `[format]` section, format strings are specified defining how selection choises are to be layed out.  `wofi` supports [pango markup](https://docs.gtk.org/Pango/pango_markup.html) which makes it possible to style the text using HTML and CSS.
+In the `[format]` section, format strings are specified defining how selection choices are to be layed out.  `wofi` supports [pango markup](https://docs.gtk.org/Pango/pango_markup.html) which makes it possible to style the text using HTML and CSS.
 The following formats are supported right now.